-On March 4th and 5th, 2019, 100 advocates from kidney organizations around the country will converge on Capitol Hill to “Inspire Change for Kidney Disease,” meet with lawmakers and put a human face on kidney disease during the 6th Annual Kidney Patient Summit, organized by the National Kidney Foundation.
-Participants are united by a mission to educate Congress about the importance of early detection and treatment of chronic kidney disease (CKD), living organ donation, the importance of immunosuppressant medication coverage for transplant patients and support for CKD research and programs.
-Meet three of our advocates from 2018’s 5th Annual Kidney Patient Summit.
+On March 4th and 5th, 2019, more than 100 advocates from kidney organizations around the country will converge on Capitol Hill to “Inspire Change for Kidney Disease,” meet with lawmakers and put a human face on kidney disease during the 6th Annual Kidney Patient Summit, organized by the National Kidney Foundation.
+Participants are united by a mission to educate Congress about the importance of living organ donation, the importance of immunosuppressant medication coverage for transplant patients and support for CKD research and programs.
+Meet three of our advocates from 2019’s 6th Annual Kidney Patient Summit.
 Click here for further information on advocates.

-Click here for information on 2019’s World Kidney Day Congressional Reception.
+Click here for more information on 2019’s World Kidney Day Congressional Reception.

-Join us in congratulating Haley Newkirk, from Colorado, on winning this year’s Summit, we awarded our 2019 Richard K. Salick Advocacy Award.
+During this year’s Summit, we awarded our 2019 Richard K. Salick Advocacy Awardee, Jim Myers.
 This prestigious award is presented an individual who embodies the spirit of NKF’s dear friend, Rich Salick, a former pro surfer who underwent three kidney transplants, faced cancer, but still put the needs of other kidney patients ahead of his own.

-Haley went on dialysis at 14 and is a transplant recipient.
-A leader among NKF’s Kidney Advocacy Committee, she is a tenacious advocate for kidney patients across the country working to educate lawmakers about kidney disease, legislative priorities, and to help empower fellow kidney patients to make a difference in their lives.
+Jim is a leader among NKF’s Kidney Advocacy Committee and a tenacious advocate for kidney patients across the country.
+Jim works tirelessly to educate lawmakers about kidney disease, legislative priorities, and to help empower fellow kidney patients to make a difference in their lives.